 Our mission is to make sure that you are.

-SRI's new self-paced course equips graduates with a range of new concepts, practical tools, and process designs, leading to a Certificate in Strategic Risk Governance and Management.
+In just six weeks, SRI's new self-paced course equips graduates with a range of new concepts, practical tools, and process designs, leading to a Certificate in Strategic Risk Governance and Management.

 The Strategic Risk Institute LLC is the education affiliate of Britten Coyne Partners, a consulting firm with offices in London and Denver that specializes in helping clients successfully address strategic risk governance and management challenges (see our Strategic Risk Blog).
 It is also affiliated with The Index Investor, which publishes global macro research, forecasts, and warnings to help investors, corporate, and government leaders better anticipate, more accurately assess, and adapt in time to emerging threats.